xmidt-org/argus/README.md

 ### Individual Item - `store/{bucket}/{uuid}` endpoint
 This endpoint allows for `GET`, and `DELETE` REST methods to interact with any object that was created with the previous `PUT` request.
 An optional header `X-Midt-Owner` can be sent with the request.
 All requests are validated by comparing the secret stored with the requested record with the value sent in the `X-Midt-Owner` header.
 If the header is missing, `nil` is assigned to comparison value.
 A mismatch will result in a "403 Forbidden" error.
+For cases where the item's owner is not known, the operation can proceed by using the `X-Midt-Admin-Token`.

 An example response:
 ```json